-- 8. This review includes the preparation of a revised Trading in Public Places Policy. - 9.
-The 2010 Bylaw also links to a number of other policies: - Food Stall Approvals at Markets, Events and Other Sites Policy 2009. - Road Naming and Street Numbering Policy 2011. - Reserves, structures and commemorative places naming policy 2011. - Freedom Camping Policy 2012. - 10.
-There is not expected to be any impact on these policies but they were taken into account during the review.
+- A revised draft 2017 Trading in Public Places Policy has been prepared as part of the bylaw review.
+Please see Appendix 2 for the draft policy. - 9 The 2010 Bylaw also links to a number of other policies: - Food Stall Approvals at Markets, Events and Other Sites Policy 2009 - Road Naming and Street Numbering Policy 2011 - Reserves, structures and commemorative places naming policy 2011 - Freedom Camping Policy 2012. - 10 No changes have been made to these policies as a result of the review, though they have been taken into account as part of the review.